tulios/kafkajs/docs/Consuming.md

 KafkaJS offers you two ways to process your data: `eachMessage` and `eachBatch`

+The consumer will be ready to process incoming messages to the topic after joining the consumer group, when it sends the `GROUP_JOIN` event.

 ## <a name="each-message"></a> eachMessage

 The `eachMessage` handler provides a convenient and easy to use API, feeding your function one message at a time.
 It is implemented on top of `eachBatch`, and it will automatically commit your offsets and heartbeat at the configured interval for you.
 If you are just looking to get started with Kafka consumers this a good place to start.